James Paddon: Then New Caledonia

 Paddon owned about twenty ships.
 From time to time, they brought the products and supplies.

-On the captain's advice, the trading post managers "took women from the tribes where they were settled."
-An exchange trade was established: sandalwood, sea spades, tortoise shells, coconut oil against poultry, ducks, domestic pigs (easy breeding), dogs, fig tobacco, tools or change (kind of bearer notes printed in Sydney).
+On Paddon's advice, the trading post managers eatablished native women from the area where they settled as their de facto wives.
+An exchange trade was established: sandalwood, sea spades, tortoise shells, coconut oil against poultry, ducks, domestic pigs, dogs, fig tobacco, tools or bearer notes.

 For fishing for sea spades, the natives settled on islets, built huts and sheds.
 Paddon provided the pots to boil the animals.
 The captain insisted on the size of the spades to avoid their disappearance.
 When the animals were dry, the natives brought them to the station.

-The good understanding between the Melanesians and the depot managers (reciprocal interests) and the good reputation of Paddon with the tribes facilitated the French settlement.
+The good understanding between the Melanesians and the depot managers, both from trade and relational connections established by taking Melenesian women as de facto wives, and the good reputation of Paddon with the tribes facilitated the French settlement.

 It was upon discovering Paddon's installation on Nou Island that Tardy de Montravel decided to establish the capital of the colony in Port-de-France.
-The captain, seated opposite, quickly understood all the advantage he could draw from such a situation.
+Paddon quickly understood all the advantage he could draw from such a situation.
 So he brought fifty head of cattle from Sydney.
 His experience enabled him to organize a postal service with Sydney, recruit native labour for work in Port-de-France, improve relations with native chiefs, and point out the location of the coal deposits.

 On 30 March 1855 Paddon obtained a five-year grant from 1 April 1855 for the part of Nou Island which he occupied in gratitude for his services.
-However, he was not allowed to exploit wood ("except for heating purposes").).
+However, he was not allowed to exploit wood except to be used for fuel.

-The captain had already set up a "branch" in Païta on Kuindo's land for breeding and cultivation trials.
+Paddon had already set up additionsl operations in Païta on Kuindo's land for breeding and cultivation trials.

 Little by little, an Anglophobic sentiment developed among the French, Sydney being against the French presence, and Paddon, very strong since he had the monopoly of commercial activities on the island.
 Feeling the tide turning, he sold Nou Island for 40,000 francs in cash in 1857.
 On 12 December 1858, he obtained, on condition of accelerated development with the arrival of twenty-two settlers within five years, 4,000 hectares of land for cultivation in the basins of the two rivers Kari-Kouyé and Katiramona with a narrow strip of land going as far as Dumbéa Bay.